tomjaguarpaw/H2/posts/warnings.md

 ```

 The GHC warning `incomplete-record-updates` will warn us about this
-but nor it is in `-Wall`.
-Again this is confusing since if I try to
+but it is not in `-Wall` either.
+Again this is confusing since if I
-create a record with a missing field then I do get a
+try to create a record with a missing field then I do get a
 `no-missing-fields` warning at compile time.
 Furthermore this warning
 is a *default* warning.
 I don't even have to enable `-Wall` to get
 it!

 ## The proposal

-Such beneficial changes should be quick to get past the GHC committee
+Having these warnings in `-Wall` seems beneficial.
+Such a change
-right?
+should be quick to get past the GHC committee right?
 Wrong.

 Haskellers generally appreciate the great static safety of the
 language.
-Even though these warnings exist they need to be somewhere
+Even though these warnings can be specifically enabled,
-default for people to actually use them in practice.  `-Wall` should
+their full benefit won't be felt unless they are enabled through some
-really be "programming according to best practice".
-It's not perfect,
+sort of default.  `-Wall` should really be "programming according to
-but it's pretty good.
+best practice".
+It's not perfect, but it's pretty good.

 [My original suggestion on
 Reddit](https://www.reddit.com/r/haskell/comments/6q9tcp/ghc_warnings_you_should_use_in_addition_to_wall/dkvrk0e/)